pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 ## Add effects when a bat hits the ball

-The game would look better with flash effects when the player or the robots hits the ball.
-This is what the costumes with “flash” in their name are for.
+The game would look better with animation effects when the player or the robots hits the ball.
+This is what the costumes with “wince” in their name are for.

 **TODO: Explain coordination between ball and bats via bcast/recv.**